rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/2-2-alternative-reasoning.md

 Assumed one would first add the child order of node `n`, one can state that the edges in that order transform the subsequent siblings of `fc` such that they are subsequent to `fc`.
-Because of that, these nodes and all of their descendants appear as descendants in the scope of `fc`.
+Because of that, these nodes and all of their descendants appear as descendants in the scope of `fc`, in addition to the descendants it already had (i.e. its child nodes and their descendants).

 ```
          r